serpent-linux/website/content/blog/moss-format-defined.md

 Before we work any more on the binary format, we now need to pivot to the source format.
 Our immediate goal is to now have moss actually **build** packages from source, with resulting `.stone` packages.
-Once this step is complete we can work on installation, ugprades, repositories, etc, and race to becoming a self hosting distribution.
+Once this step is complete we can work on installation, upgrades, repositories, etc, and race to becoming a self hosting distribution.

 Note, the format may still change before it goes into production, as we encounter more cases for optimisation or improvement.